Notice of a Change Healthcare Third-Party Incident

 During the week after the shift to DST, research shows an associated rise in:

-5. Digestive and immune-related diseases, such as colitis, which increase by 3% in females over age 60
+5. Digestive and immune-related diseases, such as colitis

-Leading up to and during DST, protect your circadian rhythm by:
+Leading up to and during daylight saving time, protect your circadian rhythm and your health by:

-3. Eliminating sleep disturbances: Avoid excess amounts of caffeine, alcohol and blue light exposure one to two hours before bedtime.
+3. Eliminating sleep disturbances: Avoid excess amounts of caffeine, alcohol and blue light exposure (from screens) one to two hours before bedtime.

 4. Exercising in the morning: Activity raises your body temperature, which can increase your wakefulness and help reset your internal clock.